Skip to main content

 helm upgrade my-redis bitnami/redis --set auth.password=newsecret

-# View revision history
+# View the full revision history (who deployed what and when)

 helm history my-redis